dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_TransmitLinMessageContainer.md

 ## Description

-Transmits a LIN message to the VEOS CoSim server.
+Transmits a LIN message container to the VEOS CoSim server.

 The `DsVeosCoSim_TransmitLinMessageContainer` function can be called in any callback handler.
-The timestamp property of transmitted bus messages will be ignored.
+The timestamp property of transmitted LIN message containers is ignored.

 > [!NOTE]
 > Currently, the VEOS CoSim client cannot buffer more than `512` bus messages for each bus controller.